 Climate change and rising oil prices have thrust the Arctic to the top of the foreign policy agenda and raised difficult issues of sovereignty, security and environmental protection.
 Refuting the widespread misconception that the Arctic is an unregulated zone of potential conflict, Byers instead illustrates a strong trend towards international cooperation and law-making.
 This book is an accessible but thoroughly comprehensive analysis of issues in the Arctic, written with passion and deep knowledge of the subject.

-Jennifer Clapp is Canada Research Chair in Global Food Security and Sustainability at University of Waterloo.
+Michael Byers is a Canada Research Chair in Global Politics and International Law at the University of British Columbia.